 Figure 41.
 Attaching the Equipment Rack Brackets (Continued)

-3. Have two people hold the switch in the equipment rack while you secure it using standard equipment rack screws (not provided), as shown in Figure 42 on page 94.
+3. Have two people hold the switch in the equipment rack while you secure it using standard equipment rack screws (not provided).
+Refer to Figure 42 on page 94.

 Figure 42.
 Installing the Switch in an Equipment Rack